How to pick a Computer for your Law Firm

 The brands I would trust are Dell, Apple, HP, Microsoft and Lenovo.
 If someone tells you they can build you a computer, RUN.

 RAM stands for Random Access Memory and it’s the brains of the computer.
 The more RAM you have, the faster your computer will run.
 Get at least 8GB, but if possible, max it out to the largest amount.

 Crucial.com has a great tool that will tell you how much ram you have and how much it will cost to upgrade.
 Keep in mind that most Macs and Surface Pros don’t let you upgrade your ram because the chips are glued in and not replaceable.

 The regular old school hard drives have movable parts like a needle that would go and seek data.
-Solid-state hard drives, the same that are used in your smart phone, are much faster and use less power.
+Solid-state hard drives, the same that is used in your smartphone, are much faster and use less power.

 Speed is another consideration when choosing a hard drive.
 Back in the early 2000’s you wanted the biggest hard drive out there because you were installing everything on your computer.
 Since most stuff is now stored in the cloud or on a server, the hard drive space on your computer is less important.
 I think most people can get away with a 500gb drive.

 Try and get an Intel i5/i7 or a m5/m7.
 Just avoid the i3 and m3.